Pahrianwali

 Pahrianwali is a town in Mandi Bahauddin District in the Punjab province of Pakistan.
 It is located at 32°28'60N 73°46'0E at an altitude of 215 metres (708 feet).
 The village is part of Phalia tehsil.
-The town has served as a central market for surrounding villages and has its own union council, post office, playground, bazaar, rural health centre, veterinary hospital, government operated boys and girls schools and colleges school.
+The town has served as a central market for surrounding villages and has its own union council, post office, playground, bazaar, rural health centre, veterinary hospital, government operated boys and girls schools and colleges.